yocontra/holla/README.md

     console.log(message);
   });

-  // When the server assigns a session it is saved as a cookie with the client preferences.
-  // Make sure the client and server cookie preferences match.
+  //The server can assign cookies to the client
-  // Session data can be accessed via .getSession() and .clearSession() vein.login('username', 'pass123', function (err) {
+  // You can read and write these cookies by using vein.cookie() vein.login('username', 'pass123', function (err) {
     if (err) {
       alert(err);
+      vein.cookie('login', 'fail'); //write
     } else {
-      console.log(vein.getSession());
-      console.log(vein.clearSession());
+      console.log(vein.cookie('login')); //read
+      vein.cookie('login', null); //delete
     }
   });
 });